-These Oven Baked Ribs are the BEST, hands down!
-They cook low and slow, until the meat is so tender that teeth are totally optional.
+Let me tell you, my Oven Baked Baby Back Ribs are hands down the BEST!
+They cook low and slow, until the meat is so tender that you don’t even need teeth.

 All you need is one secret ingredient: patience…